flokoe/bash-hackers-wiki/docs/syntax/arrays.md

     <a b cfoo>
     `
 -   **Fixed in 4.3** Process substitutions are evaluated within array indexes.
-Zsh and ksh don\'t do this in any arithmetic context.
+Zsh and ksh don't do this in any arithmetic context.
     `# print "moo"
     dev=fd=1 _[1<(echo moo >&2)]=